National Centre for Truth and Reconciliation: Organization

 The NCTR is intended to be a repository for the complete history and legacy of the residential school system, with the goal of teaching Canadians about this history.

 Governance

 The NCTR is governed by an administrative agreement between the TRC and the University of Manitoba.
 The Centre is overseen by a seven-member governing circle, composed of three Survivors, two representatives from the University of Manitoba, and two members from partner organizations.
 The NCTR is also overseen by a Survivor Circle, which includes First Nations, Métis, and Inuit survivors of the residential school system from across Canada.

 Collections

-Under the Indian Residential Schools Settlement Agreement, religious and government bodies involved in the operations of the residential schools were legally required to submit all relevant residential school records to the TRC, which would then by transferred to the NCTR.
+Under the Indian Residential Schools Settlement Agreement, religious and government bodies involved in the operations of the residential schools were legally required to submit all relevant residential school records to the TRC, which would then be transferred to the NCTR.
 In 2018, it came to light that the NCTR was still waiting on over 3,000 photographs and numerous boxes of litigation material to be submitted from the Grey Nuns of Montreal.